Last updated on August 19th, 2018 at 08:43 pm

 All returns are accepted automatically online but final approval is determined at receipt of RMA return to ensure return is within the proper time frame and guidelines, See above for details.

-Once authorization has been obtained, please return item shipping prepaid to
+Once authorization has been obtained, please add postage and return item shipping prepaid to

 OEMPCWorld RMA Dept.